 We know it's a terrifying time right now, and it's easy to feel helpless with the uncertainty and fear surrounding this public health crisis.
 Of course, the sheer scope of this problem is definitely overwhelming, and it feels like we can't do anything about it except wait until our institutions solve it for us.
 But in R2R and Things That Matter, one thing that is deeply embedded in our way of life is doing something, no matter how tiny that contribution is.
 We believe in the power of small steps.

-Aside from the basic rule of washing our hands properly to prevent COVID-19 from spreading, here are some five small ideas that you can do to help out in your own way:
+Aside from the basic rule of washing our hands properly to prevent COVID-19 from spreading and wearing face masks when we go outside, here are some five small ideas that you can do to help out in your own way:

 1. Stay home

 The best way we can help is to prevent the virus from further spreading in our communities, and this is why social distancing is critical!
 It's our preventive measure from the outbreak reaching its peak.
 If the virus spreads to more people, it could overwhelm our health systems.
 While we still have the chance to mitigate it, let's all do our part, keep our distance from others, and flatten the curve.

 We do understand, however, that not everyone has the privilege to practice social distancing.
 Being extra careful about disinfecting yourself when you come back from outside is one way to prevent the virus from infecting others.

 Currently, there are so many fundraising efforts led by private citizens and NGOs, and our heart is so full from seeing them all over our feed!
 If you have extra to spare and you're looking for ways to help out our many health workers who are working tirelessly and risking their lives for the nation, you can help out through these drives: